 So prior to becoming paleo, I had what I thought was the best chili recipe.
 It had tons of beans, some ground turkey and the secret ingredient… a packet of hot cocoa mix!
 Gross, but it was pretty amazing.

 Once we made the leap to paleo I knew I needed to make some changes to make it compliant but I wanted to maintain the flavor I had worked so hard to perfect.
 After some blood, sweat and sweet potatoes, this baby was born.
 I even made it for the girls’ cowgirl birthday party this year and people looooved it.
 There was none left by the time the party was done… and I had a made a huge batch.

 Speaking of Whole30, there are just two small tweaks you need to make to this.
 Swap the chocolate chips for straight up cocoa powder and omit the gluten-free beer.
 Cool?
+The directions are located below in the recipe card.
 Back to the chili…

-And this chili is THICK!
+This chili is THICK!
 Remember back in the day that commercial that said it wasn’t real chili unless you could stand a fork in it?
 Well this is that.
 This is the stuff cowboys live for apparently.
-Chocolate and sweet potatoes!
-But way better because it doesn’t come in a can.
-If you like yours a little less thick, feel free to add more tomato sauce.
-See all of these substitutes you can make?
-So like I said, make it then modify it to what you like.
+Apparently those cowboys ate their chili from a can, but I digress.
+If you like yours a little less thick, feel free to add more tomato sauce or thin it out with a bit more beer or chicken stock.
+Like I said above, make it then modify it to what you like.
 Or if you think it’s as out of the world as I think it is, you’ll just leave it.
 My point is… don’t be afraid to tinker.
-That’s how great chefs are born!
+That’s how great chefs (and chilis) are born!

 Sweet Potato + Chocolate Chili

 A flavorful and hearty paleo chili with chocolate!